Fiscal Year 2023 EQIP application ranking deadlines: November 18, 2022, March 17, 2023, and June 16, 2023.

 - CPA, DIA, CEMA - Conservation Planning Activities (CPAs), Design and Implementation Activities (DIAs), and Conservation Evaluation and Monitoring Activities (CEMAs).

 - General - All resource concerns on all land uses.

-- Soil Health - Applications that address soil health resource concerns on cropland.
+- Climate Smart - Applications that address climate smart resource concerns

 - Urban - Applications with land units that have an "urban" modifier